Monitoring

 Viewing events

 Whenever a monitoring rule is created, it generates an event.
-An event contains information collected by the monitoring rules You may view events via the Event Log section of the Monitoring navigation item.
+An event contains information collected by the monitoring rules.
+View events through the Event Log section of the Monitoring navigation item.

 The Event Log details the events that ZendHQ has collected.
 By default, each event is shown as a separate entry; if you have enabled the ZendHQ daemon's zendhqd.monitor.aggregate_events setting, you get one line per event type, with a count indicating the number of times it has triggered.